hothero/awesome-rails-gem/README.md

 ## Environment Variables
 * [Figaro](https://github.com/laserlemon/figaro) - Figaro is very simple, Heroku-friendly Rails app configuration using ENV and a single YAML file.
 * [dotenv](https://github.com/bkeepers/dotenv) - Dotenv is a gem that allows you to set your environment variables in .env file, and it will load it in to ENV.
-* [opsworks-dotenv](https://github.com/mikamai/opsworks-dotenv) - Opsworks-dotenv let you configure the environment for you Rails application using OpsWorks, Chef and Dotenv
+* [opsworks-dotenv](https://github.com/mikamai/opsworks-dotenv) - Opsworks-dotenv let you configure the environment for you Rails application using OpsWorks, Chef and Dotenv.

 ## Admin Panel
 * [ActiveAdmin](http://activeadmin.info) - ActiveAdmin is a administration framework for Ruby on Rails applications.